Native Planting Guide

 Depending on the origin of the plant, you may need to water extra.
 If the plant originates from an area with equal amounts of rainfall and equal rainfall patterns, you don't need to water extra; if the plant originates from an area of higher rainfall or different rainfall patterns, you may need to water extra during the time the plant usually receives rainfall.

-- For perennials and subshrubs, consider placing a medium size rock next to the plant, on the west or south side of it.
+- For perennials and subshrubs, consider placing a medium size rock next to the plant, on the west or south side of it to keep the roots cool and allow the moisture to evaporate slower.

 - Place mulch on top of the soil around the plant in a four-foot diameter circle.
-Desert plants- use rocks.
+Some suggest that for desert plants you use rocks.
 Perennials and subshrubs-shredded redwood bark or shredded cedar bark.
 Long-lived trees and shrubs- mostly evergreen oak leaf mulch or shredded redwood bark or shredded cedar bark 2-4 inches deep.

-- If you can't plant your plants immediately, place in morning sun or part shade, water once or twice a week if needed.
+- If you can't plant your plants immediately, place in morning sun or part shade, a few times a week as needed.